Anca-Wang/auto-annotated-portfolio/content/pages/projects/project-two.md

 ## Features

-*   **Real-time Weather Updates**: Displays the current weather conditions in your area.

-*   **7-hour Forecast**: Provides a forecast for the next 7 hours, helping users plan their day.
+*   **Real-time Weather Updates**: Engineered a real-time weather forecast web app using JavaScript and Axios for efficient API integration with OpenWeather.
+Provides a forecast for the next 7 hours, helping users plan their day.

+*   **Search Functionality**: Allows users to search for weather updates in any city.

+*   **Clean and Responsive UI**: Designed and developed a responsive, intuitive UI with a focus on data visualisation, incorporating weather icons and dynamic backgrounds that change based on weather conditions

 *   **Custom Icons**: Replaces the default icons from Axios with a personalized set based on weather codes, providing a more aesthetically pleasing interface.

-*   **Search Functionality**: Allows users to search for weather updates in any city.

-*   **Clean and Responsive UI**: The design ensures an optimal viewing experience on all devices, including desktops, tablets, and mobile phones.

 ## Future Updates